MegaITA/MegaITA/README.md

 <h1 align="center"> Hi there 👋, I'm Alessandro </h1>

-<p align="center">🙋🏻‍♂️ I'm a FullStack Web Developer interested in building unique and exciting web apps.
+<p align="center">🙋🏻‍♂️ I'm a Computer Science student at the University of Pisa.
+Currently working from time to time on personal projects regarding web development and game modding.
 </p>

 <p align="center">